chinesejacklee/as7341_I2C/README.md

 This library is under construction, don't use it, just read it to get an idea.
-It is not yet tested with AS7341 hardware.
-Temporary adapted to test with an EEPROM only to check syntax and if I2C reads and writes are working as expected.
+It is not yet tested with AS7341 hardware and temporary adapted to test with an EEPROM only to check syntax and I2C reads and writes.

 ## Examples

-  - all_channels.py
-      read whole rangel of channels
+  - all_channels.py: read whole range of channels
-  - disable_all.py
-      disable whole sensor
+  - disable_all.py: disable whole sensor
-  - flicker.py
-      read flicker
+  - flicker.py: read flicker
-  - interrupt.py
-      use of interrupt
+  - interrupt.py: use of interrupt
-  - pinint.py
-      use pin to trigger read-out
+  - pinint.py: use pin to trigger read-out
-  - syns.py
-      syns-mode
+  - syns.py: syns-mode

+.